larrytao05/ohmyclaude/README.md

 ## What We Learned

+We learned about how to use ClaudeAPI to process chunks of text, extracting key entities and relationships which are then stored in a graph db.
+We also use Claude to evaluate, at face value, the differences in claims made in supporting documents in contrast to your main deliverables.

-Building ohmyclaude taught us how to combine LLM reasoning with a fully structured knowledge-graph pipeline.
+Building Logical.ly taught us how to combine LLM reasoning with a fully structured knowledge-graph pipeline.
 Key lessons include:

 Working With Multi-Document Extraction